Cpiely/quizMe/README.md

 # quizMe
-A script for LANbot to quiz the pledges
+A script for LANbot to quiz the members